 The main output of the Morris Method is the mean and standard deviation of the EEs for each Explanatory Variable.
-In this example, the 10 Elementary Effects are averaged and the standard deviation is computed and denoted Mu and Sigma respectively.
+In this example, the 10 EEs are averaged and the standard deviation is computed and denoted Mu and Sigma respectively.
 It is typical to take the absolute value of the Elementary Effects before averaging to eliminate any possible canceling of values if the EE results are both positive and negative.
 This is the typical output value for the Morris Method and is denoted Mu* or Mu Star along with the value of Sigma which characterizes the variation of the EEs.
 A low value of Sigma typically means the EE value is relatively consistent and that there is negligible interaction with other possible factors or Explanatory Variables.
 A higher Sigma value typically means the EE value is not consistent and there could be nonlinear effects at play and/or there are possible interactive effects with other factors or Variables.

 The Mu Star values for our example are plotted in Figure 11.
 It is noted that these values are consistent with the results of the LHS OAT method previously described, however the results were computed with fewer simulations and the sensitivities are global for the Morris Method, rather than local as was computed with the LHS OAT method.
 Like all screening methods, the Morris Method provides qualitative sensitivity measures which allows us to rank the Explanatory Variable in order of importance, but do not quantify exactly the relative importance of the inputs.
 This means we can only compare and rank results from this example to itself and does not directly translate to other examples or projects.